 48-hour Cancellation Policy: Your weekly appointment is reserved for you in advance to ensure that you have a consistent and continuous experience in treatment.
 Therefore, there is a full-fee charge for missed or broken appointments with less than 48-hours notice.

-Insurance: I am an in-network provider with Penn Behavioral Health, Highmark Blue Shield, and Cigna.
+Insurance: I am an in-network provider with Penn Behavioral Health and Highmark Blue Shield.
 I am an out-of-network provider with most other insurance plans.
-As you may be eligible for reimbursement, it's best to contact your insurance provider for information about your plan.
+As you may be eligible for reimbursement for each session, it's best to contact your insurance provider for information about your plan.
 Please contact me with questions; I can walk you through this as it can be confusing!
 Some helpful questions include:

 Do I have a deductible?
 How much is it and has it been met?

 How many sessions per year are covered?

 I'll provide you with a receipt of services (a 'paid' bill) that you can submit for reimbursement.
 You will be required to pay for therapy at the time of the appointment and then get reimbursed by your insurance provider.